 The solo skydiving license you earn at the conclusion of the program (the United States Parachute Association A-License) will allow you to jump solo at dropzones around the world — and will also allow you to start working towards your skydiving instructor ratings.

 You’ll need at least 500 skydives signed off in your logbook before you can pick up a proper skydiving instructor rating, but the joy of the journey will fill your entire skydiving life along the way!
 You’ll start at just a hundred jumps, earning your USPA Coach Rating.
 This assumes that you’re a very new jumper, but it will deepen your understanding of every process, grow your confidence in the plane and, on the ground, and teach you how to instruct others.

 Four hundred amazing jumps later, you’ll be able to enter a tandem skydiving instructor rating program and finally (!) don a tandem rig for the first time.
 At that point, you’ll know everything you need to for teaching a daily procession of fresh-faced, starry-eyed newbies with the same nerves you had that first day.

 The coolest thing about all this is that you can meet every single one of these skydiving instructor goals without so much as leaving Skydive Paraclete XP.
 We’re fully equipped with all the coaches and rating schools you need to take the skydiving world by storm — and we’re super proud of that.

 Are you ready to make skydiving your everything, just like it is for us?
-We’d love to have you in our extended family of skydiving instructors.
+We’d love to have you join our skydiving school and our extended family of instructors.
 Start your journey by booking your first tandem skydive today!